 Do you have internships or summer job positions?

 Some of our best employees started as co-op students or interns.
 We don’t have a formal internship program that revolves on an annual basis, so you probably won’t see postings on our career page for internships.
 However, if you can exhibit talent and initiative in your area of study that pertains to the games industry, we’ll be happy to consider you for an internship or co-op position at Digital Extremes.
 Submit your resume, portfolio and/or programming demo to email@example.com and indicate your area of internship or co-op interest and timeline.

-Will you sponsor our LAN party or gaming event?
+Will you sponsor our Livestream, YouTube channel, or gaming event?